William Warder Cadbury: Leadership in the hospital

 As Cadbury continued to be an internal medicine doctor at Canton Hospital, he assumed important leadership roles.
-In 1917, Cadbury was nominated as chief physician, taking on the role of organizing and leading the other doctors.
+In 1917, Cadbury was nominated as a chief physician, taking on the role of organizing and leading the other doctors.

-Then, in 1930, he was appointed Superintendent of Canton Hospital by the Lingnan University Board.
-Soon afterward, Lingnan University assumed control over the Canton Hospital and renamed it Sun Yat-sen Memorial Hospital (still referred to as "Canton Hospital" for the rest of the article).
+Then, in 1930, he was appointed superintendent of Canton Hospital by the Lingnan University Board.
+Soon afterward, Lingnan University assumed control over Canton Hospital and renamed it Sun Yat-sen Memorial Hospital (still referred to as "Canton Hospital" for the rest of the article).
 In September 1932, the hospital at Lingnan University and its outpatient clinic were transferred to this hospital, which Cadbury headed.

-He served as Superintendent of Canton Hospital multiple times.
-In late 1938, during which the Japanese had been begun attacking Canton as part of the Second-Sino Japanese War, he became Superintendent so that the hospital would be under foreign control; that way, it would be protected from Japanese forces.
-Fortunately, the Canton Hospital and Lingnan University weren't greatly affected by these attacks.
+He served as a superintendent of Canton Hospital multiple times.
+In late 1938, during which the Japanese had begun attacking Canton as part of the Second Sino-Japanese War, he became a superintendent so that the hospital would be under foreign control; that way, it would be protected from Japanese forces.
+Fortunately, Canton Hospital and Lingnan University weren't greatly affected by these attacks.
 He ran the hospital at this time, which continued to help people with both medical treatment and spiritual guidance.

 Religion

 Cadbury's Quakerism influenced his missionary efforts in Canton.
 In an article for The Friend, he said he had gone to Canton in order to "institute in Canton instruction in medical science according to the practice of modern civilization, and incidentally the promotion of Christianity, as way may open."
-As early as 1910, he included religious promotion to his work.
+As early as 1910, he included religious promotion in his work.
 For example, he taught a few classes on religion, such as a course on Comparative Religion for Lingnan University students.
 Additionally, he and his wife held worship services in their home and even exposed Christianity in the local villages.
 However, he didn't forcefully impose his religion on those he treated.

 In 1914, the University of Pennsylvania Christian Association ended its affiliation with Canton Christian College after being unable to establish an official religion.
 Cadbury, however, stayed, emphasizing service over religious doctrine.
 He framed religion in the perspective that he and his students, in the name of Christ, should do good and better the world.
-Under his influence, many of students became Protestants, but he never mentioned if they were Quakers specifically.
+Under his influence, many of the students became Protestants, but he never mentioned if they were Quakers specifically.